Residential Status Under Income Tax Act

 Resident Status Classifications

-Income Tax Law has divided the residence status of an individual in India into three categories based on the length of time he or she has lived in India.
-An individual’s residential status will include his or her current fiscal year as well as previous years of stay.
+The Income Tax Law divides an individual's residence status in India into three categories based on the length of time he or she has lived in India.
+An individual’s residential status includes his or her current fiscal year and previous years of stay.

 The following categories are used to classify an individual’s residence status.